-Food from corn line 1507 has been evaluated according to the safety assessment guidelines prepared by FSANZ1.
+Food from corn line 1507 has been evaluated according to the safety assessment guidelines prepared by FSANZ.
 The assessment considered the following:

-- 1. The nature of the genetic modification; - 2.
-General safety issues such as the history of use of corn, the source of the new genes, and the potential for transfer of antibiotic resistance genes to microorganisms in the human digestive tract; - 3.
-Characterisation of the novel proteins including toxicological and allergenicity issues; and - 4.
-A comparative analysis of key components of corn and the nutritional impact of the GM corn.
+- 1. the nature of the genetic modification; - 2. general safety issues such as the history of use of corn, the source of the new genes, and the potential for transfer of inserted genes to microorganisms in the human digestive tract; - 3. characterisation of the novel proteins including toxicological and allergenicity issues; - 4. a comparative analysis of key components of corn and the nutritional impact of the GM corn.

-On the basis of the submitted scientific data and other available information, FSANZ has concluded that food derived from corn line 1507 is as safe and wholesome as food from other commercial corn varieties.
+On the basis of the submitted scientific data, and information provided in public submissions and from other available sources, FSANZ has concluded that food derived from corn line 1507 is as safe and wholesome as food from other commercial corn varieties.
 The full safety assessment report is at Attachment 2 to this document.